KThompso/DogHouseApi/README.md

 ## Development

-To develop your own local Dog House API just clone this repository and run.
+To start developing on Dog House just clone this repository and run.

 ```
 $ git clone https://github.com/KThompso/DogHouseApi